Cram\'{e}r type large deviations for trimmed L-statistics: Introduction and main results

-To conclude this introduction, we adduce a~very brief review of the literature on (trimmed) $L$-statistics.
+To conclude this introduction, we adduce a~brief review of the relevant literature.
 The class of $L$-statistics is one of the most commonly used classes in statistical inferences.
-We refer to monographs by David \& Nagaraja~\cite{david_2003}, Serfling~\cite{serfling_90}, Shorack \& Wellner~\cite{shorack}, van der Vaart~\cite{vanderv} for an~introduction to the theory and applications of $L$-statistics.
-Nowadays, there is an~extensive literature on this topic, and as long as we focus on the case of heavy trimmed $L$-statistics, we now mention only those existing sources that are relevant to our case.
-A~significant contribution to establishing of the CLT for (trimmed) $L$-statistics was made by Shorack ~\cite{shor69}-\cite{shor72} and Stigler~\cite{s69}-\cite{s74}.
-Mason \& Shorack~\cite{mas_shor_90} have established the necessary and sufficient conditions for the asymptotic normality of the trimmed $L$-statistics.
-The Berry -- Esseen type bounds under the different sets of conditions were obtained by Bjerve~\cite{bj77}, Helmers~\cite{helm81}-\cite{helm_e2}, Gribkova~\cite{gri}.
-A~great contribution to research of second order asymptotic properties of $L$-statistic was made by Helmers~\cite{helm80}-\cite{helm_e2}, who developed an~approach based on $U$-statistic type approximation and obtained the Edgeworth expansions for the (trimmed) L-statistics.
-In this connection, we also mention the papers by Bentkus et al.~\cite{bgz}, Friedfich~\cite{friedrich}, Putter \& van Zwet~\cite{pz} and van Zwet~\cite{zwet}, in which the Berry--Esseen type bounds and the Edgeworth expansions for $L$-statistics were derived as the~consequences of the very general results for symmetric statistics established in these papers.
-A~survey on $L$-statistics and some modern applications of them in the economy and theory of actuarial risks can be found in Greselin~et~al.~\cite{zit_2009}.
+We refer to monographs by David and Nagaraja~\cite{david_2003}, Serfling~\cite{serfling_90}, Shorack and Wellner~\cite{shorack}, van der Vaart~\cite{vanderv} for an~introduction to the theory and applications of $L$-statistics.
+There is a~vast literature on asymptotic properties of $L$-statistics.
+Since we focus on the case of heavy trimmed $L$-statistics, we will mention mainly sources appropriate to our case.
+The most significant contribution to the establishment of the central limit theorem for (trimmed) $L$-statistics was made by Shorack ~\cite{shor69}-\cite{shor72} and Stigler~\cite{s69}-\cite{s74}.
+Mason and Shorack~\cite{mas_shor_90} obtained the necessary and sufficient conditions for the asymptotic normality of the trimmed $L$-statistics.
+The Berry -- Esseen type bounds under different sets of conditions were obtained by Bjerve~\cite{bj77}, Helmers~\cite{helm81}-\cite{helm_e2}, Gribkova \cite{gri}.
+A~great contribution to the research of second order asymptotic properties for $L$-statistic was done by Helmers~\cite{helm80}-\cite{helm_e2}, who established the Edgeworth expansions for the (trimmed) L-statistics.
+In papers by Bentkus et al.~\cite{bgz}, Friedfich~\cite{friedrich}, Putter and van Zwet~\cite{pz} and van Zwet~\cite{zwet}, the Berry--Esseen type bounds and Edgeworth expansions for $L$-statistics were derived as the consequences of the very general results for symmetric statistics established in these papers.
+Some interesting results on Chernoff's type large deviations (for non-trimmed $L$-statistics with smooth weight function) were obtained by Boistard~\cite{boi}.
+Recently, Gao and Zhao~\cite{gao_zhao} proposed a~general delta method in the theory of Chernoff's type large deviations and illustrated it by many examples including M-estimators and L-statistics.
+A~survey on the $L$-statistics and some modern applications of them in the economy and theory of actuarial risks can be found in Greselin~et~al.~\cite{zit_2009}.

-The paper is organized as follows.
-In the remainder of this section we introduce notation and state our results on Cramer type large deviations for the trimmed $L$-statistics.
-In Section 2, we represent the trimmed L-statistic as a~sum of the L-statistic with smooth weight function based on the Winsorized random variables and a~remainder term.
-In Section~3, we prove our main results.